FhiiZo/PlayReady-Tool/README.md

 , I'm Widevinely

-This is me Sofiya, I am posting this to show how we can use SL2000 Certificate to do amazon using Playready drm.
+I am posting this to show how we can use SL2000 Certificate to do amazon using Playready drm.
 "---Always Work Hard and Trust the Process---"

 Amazon Demonstration using SL2000